Get

 Image Credit: Nils Jacobi, Shutterstock

-The 7 Medical Reasons Your Cat Goes to the Litterbox but Nothing Happens
+The 7 Medical Reasons Your Cat Goes to the Litter Box But Nothing Happens

 Cats are notorious for hiding medical conditions until they can’t keep them from you any longer.
 It’s a survival instinct not to show their vulnerability.
-You may learn that your kitty has been ill for a while before the symptoms become apparent.
+You may learn that your kitty has been ill for a while before the signs become apparent.

 1. Urinary Tract Infection (UTI)

 Urinary tract infections (UTIs) are bacterial conditions treated with antibiotics.
 They occur when pathogens invade the usually sterile environment of your cat’s urinary system.
 UTIs are as painful in pets as they are in people.
-Typical symptoms include:
+Typical signs include:

 • Straining to urinate